yana-sidnich/flight-simulator/README.md

   - *LiveChartsCore.SkiaSharpView.WPF.1.0.4*

 Special features, external packages that was required to create the unique and vivid view of the Simulation Controller and it's graphs.
+Added Dark mode so it will avert your eyes pain as quickly and have a slick, cool look to it.
+Also added a GPS positioning of the plane, and map view of the area around to it's location; It also records your movement across the map!

 - **Models**